Non-local interactions in moir\'e Hubbard systems: Couplings of the effective spin Hamiltonian

 \section{Couplings of the effective spin Hamiltonian}

-We expand the real-space Hamiltonian in Eq. \eqref{ElectronInteractions} at half-filling, without truncation, to a low-energy effective spin Hamiltonian up to order $\tilde{t}_1^4/U_0^3$ \cite{AllanSW,AllanLargeU}.
+We expand the real-space Hamiltonian in Eq. \eqref{ElectronInteractions} at half-filling to a low-energy effective spin Hamiltonian up to order $\tilde{t}_1^4/U_0^3$ \cite{AllanSW,AllanLargeU}.
 Our approximation of the effective spin model contains the first, second and third-neighbor hoppings $t_1, t_2, t_3$ and Coulomb interaction terms $U_0,U_1,U_2,U_3,X_1,X_2,X_3,A_1,A_2,A_3$ and $P_1$.
 We denote $\tilde{t}_n = t_n - A_n$ as the total $n$-th nearest neighbor hopping amplitude.
-The resulting Hamiltonian is given by Eq. \eqref{EffectiveSpin}
+The resulting Hamiltonian is given by Eq. \eqref{EffectiveSpin} in the main text

 where the spin model couplings are expressed using real space the Coulomb interaction terms

 Notice that when $U_0\gg U_1,U_2,U_3$ and $X_1, A_1$ are not considered, we recover the usual expressions for the first-neighbor and ring-exchange Heisenberg couplings $J_1=4(t_1^2/U_0)\left[1-7(t_1^2/U_0)^2 \right]$ and $J_4^1=-J_4^2=80t_1^4/U_0^3$ \cite{AllanSW}.